Douglas Latchford

 Douglas Arthur Joseph "Dynamite" Latchford (15 October 1931 – 2 August 2020) was a British art dealer, smuggler and author.
-He is known for being a prominent collector and trader of Cambodian statues and artefacts, which he illegally smuggled out of the country during the civil war and Khmer Rouge eras, and sold to prominent museums and art collectors.
+He was known for being a prominent collector and trader of Cambodian statues and artefacts, which he illegally smuggled out of the country during the civil war and Khmer Rouge eras, and sold to prominent museums and art collectors.
 He was charged with fraud in 2019 for falsifying the origins of traded antiquities.
 Since his death in 2020, millions of dollars' worth of artefacts smuggled by Latchford have been repatriated to Cambodia.

 Biography

 Latchford was born on 15 October 1931 in Mumbai, India, which was at the time under the British Raj.
 He was educated at Brighton College in England before returning to India shortly before Independence.

 Latchford initially worked in the pharmaceutical industry in Mumbai.
 He moved to Bangkok in 1956, and in 1963 established a drug distribution company.
 Latchford also invested profitably in Thailand land development and became a Thai citizen in 1968.
 He was briefly married to a Thai woman and took a Thai name, Pakpong Kriangsak.

 A long-time devotee of the sport of bodybuilding, Latchford became a patron of the sport in Thailand and was the honorary president of the Thai Bodybuilding Association from 2016 until his death.